-Bees for Development and The School of Agriculture, Policy and Development, University of Reading are jointly organising a Scientific Symposium on Research in Beekeeping and Sustainable Development to take place on 28-29 March 2018 in Reading, UK.
-This event will provide a unique forum for presentations and discussions around the topic of beekeeping and sustainable development, and for generating new relationships among those in this field.
+Bees for Development and the Global Development Division, University of Reading, are jointly organising a Scientific Symposium on Research in Beekeeping and Sustainable Development to take place on 28-29 March 2018 in Reading, UK.
+This event will provide a unique forum for presentations and discussions around the topic of beekeeping and sustainable development, and for generating new relationships amongst those in this field.

-Scientific context and Symposium theme
+Development context and Symposium theme

 Since 2000, beekeeping practice has become much more mainstream in development programmes, and practitioners increasingly understand that the success of beekeeping livelihoods depend on poor people's access to markets, and how these markets function.
 Meanwhile reflections on the dynamics of poverty point to a need to understand how the income earned from honey selling contributes to livelihoods strategies, and whether and how, beekeeping offers a pathway out of poverty.

 The changing face of beekeeping in development, and of the challenges confronting bee populations and beekeepers, points to the need for new innovative evidence generation to address practical issues for beekeeping in sustainable development.